Goldencami/SOEN357-project/README.md

 ```

 ## Build native desktop app
 If you're interested in building the application for desktop run the following commands.
-Make sure you have installed all the dependencies.
+Make sure you have installed all the dependencies beforehand.

 ```bash
 $ npm run build